Canon EF 35mm lens

-Due to the crop factor of Canon APS-C (1.6x) and APS-H (1.3x) sensors, all of the 35mm lenses have a equivalent focal length of 56mm and 45.5mm respectively.
+Due to the crop factor of Canon APS-C (1.6x) and APS-H (1.3x) sensors, all of the 35mm lenses have an equivalent focal length of 56mm and 45.5mm respectively.

 EF 35mm 1.4L USM

 The EF 35mm 1.4L USM is a professional L series lens.
 It is constructed with a metal body.
 Features of this lens are a wide rubber focus ring that is damped, and a distance window with infrared index.
 The maximum aperture of 1.4 gives this lens the ability to create shallow depth of field and smooth bokeh effects.
 The optical construction of this lens contains 11 lens elements in 9 groups, including one ground and polished aspherical lens element.
 It uses a rear floating focusing system, powered by a ring type USM motor.
 Autofocus speed of this lens is very fast, and the front of the lens neither rotates nor extends when focusing.